retorquere/pimsync/README.md

 # User documentation

-User documentation is included in the `docs` directory and can be built using `hugo`.
-This will likely change in future to something easier to distribute along with the binaries.
+User documentation is provided as man pages.
+They can be built with `make man`.
+The same man pages can be rendered as HTML pages.
+These can be generated with `make html`.

 # Developer documentation